-What a long snowy winter it has been here!
-4 months of ice and snow with little kids is hard!
+We have survived 4 months of ice and snow with little kids inside!
 As a stay at home mom with a 2 and 3.5-year old, we have had to figure out some indoor activities for toddlers to help me (and them) not go crazy!
 We live in a two bedroom apartment so you can picture space is limited.
-I’ve made a list for you of some inside home activities for toddlers that have kept us busy this winter.
+I’ve made a list for you of some inside activities for toddlers that have kept us busy this winter.

 Also, I am not a mom with a ton of toys, or very crafty.
 So a lot of these ideas should be reproducible and fairly inexpensive.
-We do watch TV shows for my sanity, but it is a goal of mine to watch less and play more.
-Sometimes that just does not happen 🙂 Spring please hurry up!
+And when desperate, there’s always T.V.
+No judgement here.

-This is a favorite!
-We go get all the chairs in our house, including fold-out chairs, and line them up from the couch to the kitchen or hallway.
-Sometimes I’ll put a cushion in between the chairs or stool so that my 3.5 year old has to get tired by going up and down a lot.
-Nigel calls it “sweaty time”!
+We get all the chairs and pillows in our house, (including fold-out chairs), and line them up from the couch to the kitchen or hallway.
+Sometimes I’ll put a couch cushion or pillow between the chairs or stool so that my 3.5 year old has to get tired by going up and down a lot.
+My son calls it “sweaty time”.
+Things to use:

 Run away from the vacuum

 These are perfect for little kids because of how easily they stick together.
-Laila especially loves to just stack them.
+My daughter especially loves to just stack them.
 We also make a game of sorting the different colors and shapes it comes with.
 This was given to us free to test from Picasso Tiles.

 “Fixing” things around the house